dragontaoran/SUGEN/README.md

 Specifies the [block compressed and indexed](http://www.htslib.org/doc/tabix.html) VCF file.
 The default name is *geno.vcf.gz*.

 * `--dosage`
 Analyzes dosage data in the VCF file.
-The dosages must be stored in the "DS" field of the VCF file.
+The dosages must be stored in the *DS* field of the VCF file.
 An example can be found [here](http://genome.sph.umich.edu/wiki/RAREMETALWORKER).

 * `--probmatrix prob_file`
 Specifies the file that contains the file names of the pairwise inclusion probability matrices.
 The default name is *probmatrix.txt*.
 This option is optional in weighted analysis and ignored in unweighted analysis.